 - Review the rule book for each project category you will offer and download your preferred version of the Summary Statement in Word or in Google Docs.

-- Visit the NHD theme and topics page to gear up for “Triumph and Tragedy in History.”
+- Visit the NHD theme and topics page.

 - Check the project allowances and register advancing projects here.

 - Instructions for submitting documentaries to the contest through WeTransfer: